Giant squid: from the deep sea to display

 The giant squid is a rare and elusive creature, once thought only to exist in stories of sea monsters called krakens.
 But in 2004, the Museum was offered a nearly complete specimen caught at a depth of 220 metres.

-Curator Jonathan Ablett takes up the tale in the film above.
+Curator Jon Ablett takes up the tale in the film above.

 At 8.62 metres long, the specimen was a challenge to preserve and house, but it was too good an opportunity to miss.
 Most other known remains of giant squid are fragments washed up on beaches or found in the stomach contents of sperm whales.

-The Museum specimen was caught alive and immediately frozen, which meant that DNA samples could be taken before decay set in.
+When the Museum specimen was accidentally caught by a fishing trawler it was immediately frozen.
+This meant that DNA samples could be taken before decay set in.
 In 2013, these helped to prove that there is just one species of giant squid: Architeuthis dux.

 To see the giant squid up close and discover other fascinating treasures hidden behind the scenes, book a place on one of our Spirit Collection Tours.